 I have a question.
 How can I help my child overcome fear?
 Recently, my son has started to get really worried about me.
 I had to help clean up after a party the other night and left after the fireworks, and my husband put him to bed.
 He cried for two straight hours, thinking the fireworks were going to hurt me.

-If he was 3 this wouldn’t bother me but he is 7 now!
-Then tonight I went to a friends house to watch her kids for her for a while and again my husband put my son to bed and this time he cried for almost 4 hours, screaming that he was scared something happened to me he kept saying, “I think mom might be dead!”
+If he were 3, this wouldn’t bother me, but he is 7 now!
+Then tonight I went to a friend’s house to watch her kids for her for a while, and again my husband put my son to bed, and this time he cried for almost 4 hours, screaming that he was scared something happened to me; he kept saying, “I think mom might be dead!”

 All the best,

 Here’s the answer to one mom’s question about what to do with fighting siblings.

 Is there a secret to parenting?
 Read this article to answer whether or not there is a parenting secret.

 Here’s one mom’s question about what to do with an out of control child.

 Would you like to know how to encourage your child’s talents?